majick/entry/README.md

 ## Usage

 Once installed you can start (and build) the server using `bun run start`, to just build do `bun run build`.

-You can specify a launch port by doing `export PORT={port} && bun run start`, you can also specify a port by creating a `.env` file in the project directory and setting the port there.
+Manually launch once after installing to start the setup prompts.
+These will allow you to set an admin password and define a different port.

 ## Compatibility